Slow Cooker Baby Back Ribs

 Sweet Baby Ray’s BBQ Sauce: A classic barbecue sauce that adds the perfect balance of sweetness and tanginess to the ribs.
 We also use this sauce in our Sweet Baby Rays Crockpot Chicken.

-Hickory Liquid Smoke: Liquid smoke adds rich, smoky flavor without a smoker—just a few teaspoons go a long way.
-It’s great in barbecue-style slow cooker recipes and makes your kitchen smell like smoked meat!
-Remember, a little goes a long way, do not add any extra!
+Hickory Liquid Smoke: Liquid smoke adds rich, smoky flavor without a smoker – just a few teaspoons go a long way.
+It’s great for barbecue-style slow-cooker recipes and makes your kitchen smell like smoked meat!
+A little goes a long way, so don’t add extra.

-Rub ingredients: Brown sugar, onion powder, black pepper, garlic powder, paprika—this spice rub adds layers of flavor to the ribs, complementing the barbecue sauce beautifully.
+Rub ingredients: Brown sugar, onion powder, black pepper, garlic powder, paprika – this spice rub creation of mine is a keeper, no need to buy a store-bought rub.

 How to Make Slow Cooker Baby Back Ribs